tysonjens/Medical-Referrals-Classifier/README.md

 * Categorical predictors were translated to continuous variables through the following steps:
   * Using training data, historical averages of the target variable were calculated *for each level*.
 For example, in the ref_to_spec column, "Cardiology" is one of 50 levels and historically approve at 96%.
   * In a new column, the historical averages are transcribed for each level.

-It is important to engineer the features from "historical" data in order for the classifier to be viable.

 #### Training, Validation and Test Sets